Kate McTell: As Ruby Glaze

-There is some uncertainty as to whether Ruby Glaze, a singer with whom Willie McTell recorded in 1932, is the same person as Kate McTell.
-In an interview conducted in the 1970s, she claimed that she was Glaze.
-The uncertainty stems from confusion over when she first met Willie and whether or not this was after he had recorded with Glaze.
-Bruce Bastin gave the year of their meeting as 1931, at her graduation from Paine College, in Augusta, Georgia, and stated that immediately afterward she went on to Washington High in Atlanta, which is where and when Willie recorded with Glaze.
-Bastin also noted the similarities between Glaze's spoken parts in "Searching the Desert for the Blues" and the ones in the McTells' recording of "Ticket Agent Blues" in 1935.
-As mentioned above, McTell told the musicologist David Evans and his family that she had met Willie in late 1931 and that they recorded soon afterward over the course of a week.
-Gray placed this recording in February 1932.
-Some sources have claimed that McTell and Glaze are the same person, while others have claimed that they are not.
+In 1986, Bruce Bastin noted that there remained significant doubt but gave the year of their meeting as 1931, at her graduation from Paine College, in Augusta, Georgia, and stated that immediately afterward she went on to Washington High in Atlanta, which is where and when Willie recorded with Glaze.
+Bastin also found similarities between Glaze's spoken parts in "Searching the Desert for the Blues" and the ones in the McTells' recording of "Ticket Agent Blues" in 1935.
+Michael Gray strongly disagrees, arguing that the singing persona of Ruby Glaze is much more confident, professional and sexier than the shrill, unsure and amateurish voice of Kate McTell.